techidaily/site-iphone-location/source/_posts/in-2024-how-to-fix-the-apple-iphone-6-gps-not-working-issue-drfone-by-drfone-virtual-ios.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1993645/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-The first option will never send your location to the apps.
-Second option will use your location only when you use the particular app.
-And as it suggests itself, by choosing the “Always” option will always track your location.

 ## Method 4: Disable Significant Locations on Apple iPhone 6

 Apart from the apps, Apple iPhone 6 itself keeps record of where you travel the most.
 These frequently visited locations are referred to as significant locations.
 The purpose of such tracking is to help you providing location concerned suggestions, especially when you employ Siri or other features.
 If you want to turn off such tracking on Apple iPhone 6, we can help you.
 These are the steps that you should follow in this case.